animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 CQ allows a developer to create and register an OQL query, and then automatically be notified when new data that gets added to GemFire matches the query predicate.
-Spring Data for GemFire provides dedicated support for CQs through the `org.springframework.data.gemfire.listener` package and its **listener container**; very similar in functionality and naming to the JMS integration in the *Spring Framework*; in fact, users familiar with the JMS support in Spring, should feel right at home.
+Spring Data for VMware GemFire provides dedicated support for CQs through the `org.springframework.data.gemfire.listener` package and its **listener container**; very similar in functionality and naming to the JMS integration in the *Spring Framework*; in fact, users familiar with the JMS support in Spring, should feel right at home.

-Spring Data for GemFire allows methods on POJOs to become end-points for CQ.
+Spring Data for VMware GemFire allows methods on POJOs to become end-points for CQ.
 Simply define the query and indicate the method that should be called to be notified when there is a match.
-Spring Data for GemFire takes care of the rest.
+Spring Data for VMware GemFire takes care of the rest.
 This is similar to Java EE's message-driven bean style, but without any requirement for base class or interface implementations, based on GemFire.